Advanced driving lessons in Birmingham are available with 1stDrive.com for ADI part 2 and other advanced tests.

 You can make 2 minor faults in around 90 minutes of driving.
 After the test you’ll have to wait 48 hours for the examiners verdict in the post.

-The Diamond special is an almost identical test.
-This is marked to the same level and conducted by the DIA (Driving Instructors Association).
+The Diamond special is an almost identical test, marked to the same level.
+It’s conducted by the DIA (Driving Instructors Association).

 Passing any test actually means very little.
 You can take the most advanced test there is and then go and crash the hour after taking it.
 Really good drivers never stop learning.
 Just passing a test once does not make you perfect but it does show you can achieve that level.
 If you continue to drive that way you will reap the rewards by feeling safer and calmer as you drive.